 While stylish people do pay attention to trends, they don’t just copy what they see in a fashion magazine.
 Stylish people are not afraid to mix designer labels with second-hand and discount clothing.
 The television show Sex in the City started a lot of trends because Sarah Jessica Parker’s character had a lot of style.
 She mixed clothes that weren’t necessarily in or out of fashion.

 “Trendy people want to show off their designer labels and logos.
 It’s very important for them to establish themselves in a certain social milieu,” Dubuc says.
 In contrast, stylish people might wear designer clothes, but they will wear them casually.

 To some extent, stylish people are born with their fashion sense.
 “It’s like a radar,” Choi says.
 Style icons like Audrey Hepburn and Jackie Kennedy are examples of people with an innate sense of style.

-These days you can express your style in different ways according to your mood on a particular day.
-Seeking out second hand clothes and combing the racks of discount shops make take some time, but it’s a great way to create a personal look without spending a lot of money.
+These days you can express your style in different ways according to your mood, on a particular day.
+Seeking out second-hand clothes and combing the racks of discount shops may take some time, but it’s a great way to create a personal look without spending a lot of money.